News piece originally published 13 April, 2021 now updated 11 June 2021

 Updated: HDR is supported after all!

 The most obvious omission on the original spec page was HDR, with their website listing at the time “n/a” for this!
 This was later updated around 11 June 2021 and now listed “Yes (HDR 10 / HLG)” and so thankfully HDR input signals are supported.
-There is no “peak brightness” listed though still on their website, only the 135 cd/m2 typical brightness but perhaps this is still being defined and measured.
-A product page on Chinese retailer Taobao lists a 750 cd/m2 peak brightness, which would be reasonable to expect but take that as unconfirmed for now.
+While there is a limited 130 – 150 cd/m2 typical brightness spec Gigabyte later also added a “800-900 cd/m2 (@3% peak)” spec which is impressive if achieved.

 As a side note, no TV features are included here such as tuners, Netflix, Disney+ apps etc.

 Gigabyte talk about their “Space Audio” functionality as well with their website saying “With exclusive sound reinforcement techniques, AORUS FO48U presents you with the most pure and melodic sound experience and offers extra modes for tailoring to either game or any other entertainment.”
 This is a 2x 15W stereo speaker setup with an additional 20W sub-woofer.
 There is a headphone jack and a line out also provided.